-The Programme boasts an exciting basketball development opportunity through the creation of a partnership involving Loughborough University, Leicester Riders, Charnwood College and Loughborough College.
-Loughborough based education programmes play a key role in providing high level education, facilities and coaching giving players aged 14 years and older the opportunity to be the best they can be.
+The Programme boasts an exciting basketball development opportunity through its partnership involving Loughborough University, Leicester Riders, Charnwood College and Loughborough College.
+Loughborough-based education programmes play a key role in providing high-level education, facilities and coaching, giving players aged 14 years and older the opportunity to be the best they can be.

-The programme for 16-19 year olds also falls into the England Development Pathway (EDP) where students will complete a Diploma In Sporting Excellence (DISE) and is geared towards athletes who have realistic potential to achieve excellence and are seeking to perform at the highest level as their main career goal.
+The programme for 16-19-year-olds also falls into the England Development Pathway (EDP), where students will complete a Diploma In Sporting Excellence (DISE), and is geared towards athletes who have the realistic potential to achieve excellence and are seeking to perform at the highest level as their main career goal.

-Charnwood will face other EDP institutes around the UK and compete in the Elite Academy Basketball League (EABL) and the Women’s Elite Academy Basketball League (WEABL).
-Alongside the Academy games there are many playing outlets in the Basketball England National League for the young athletes, including NBL D1 Men’s, NBL D2 Men’s, NBL Premier U18 Boys, NBL D1 Women’s, U18 NBL Premier Women’s.
+Charnwood face other EDP institutes around the UK and compete in the Elite Academy Basketball League (EABL) and the Women’s Elite Academy Basketball League (WEABL).
+Alongside the Academy games, there are many playing outlets in the Basketball England National League for young athletes, including NBL D1 Men’s, NBL D2 Men’s, NBL Premier U18 Boys, NBL D1 Women’s, U18 NBL Premier Women’s.

 The academy’s greatest achievements are winning the men’s EABL in 2016 and 2019 and ISF men’s world bronze medal.
 The women won the WEABL in 2019 and ISF world 3×3 world champions.

 Loughborough basketball’s elite men‘s and women’s squads engage in an intense practice schedule; practising four times a week in addition to workouts to develop position-specific skills and strength and conditioning.
 Our sports science and analysis team utilises the University’s world-class sports facilities to help create a complete programme; including three basketball courts, an extensive performance gym, an Olympic-sized swimming pool and an elite athletics centre.